TornaxO7/PornOS/README.md

 Well, because it's dumb and funny.
 Imagine a discussion between two people (`A` and `B` are two different persons):

 > A: Hey!
-I use Arch btw. as my daily driver, what's about you?
+I use Arch btw. as my daily driver, what about you?
 >
 > B: Cool!
 I'm using PornOS 24/7
 >